 - We support the National Sustainable Agriculture Coalition (NSAC) and their work that advocates for federal policy reform to advance the sustainability of agriculture, food systems, natural resources, and rural communities;

 - We support regenerative agriculture as a major component of sustainable agriculture; and

 - We support the National Agricultural Library's (NAL) Thesaurus and Glossary of agricultural terms as guidance for terms used in HFUU policy statement.

 - We support the 2012 State of Hawaii Department of Agriculture Increased Food Security and Food Self-Sufficiency Strategy.; and

 - We support the social and economic benefits of local production of food, fiber, and energy to meet local needs.

 2. Regenerative Agriculture

-- Research, cost-sharing and other incentives for regenerative farming and ranching practices that sequester more carbon, improve soil health and productivity, slow erosion and build up topsoil, and increase water filtration;
+- Incentives for regenerative farming and ranching practices that sequester more carbon, improve soil health and productivity, slow erosion and build up topsoil, and increase water filtration;

-- Development of new markets and other funding for farmers and ranchers who are currently practicing regenerative farming and ranching or who are transitioning to regenerative practices; and
+- Development of new markets for farmers and ranchers who are currently practicing regenerative farming and ranching or who are transitioning to regenerative practices; and

 3. Local Food Economy